Chapter 11.

 According to Pagels, “the New Testament gospels almost never identify Satan with the Romans, but they consistently associate him with Jesus’ Jewish enemies, primarily Judas Escariot and the chief priests and scribes.”
 This is despite the fact that it was the Romans who actually executed Jesus.
 The term Jewish Deicide describes the belief that the Jews as a people will always be held as collectively responsible for killing Jesus, even for successive generations of Jews.
 Biblical justification for Jewish Deicide is found in Matthew 27:24-25, wherein Pontius Pilate the Roman official who presided over Jesus’ trial claims to be “innocent of this man’s blood,” and the people (Jews) in the crowd answer, “His blood be on us and on our children!”
 In John 8:44, Jesus replies to the Jews, “You are from your father the devil, and you choose to do your father’s desires.
 He was a murderer …for he is a liar and the father of lies.”
 These two passages helped establish the conditions for Jewish Deicide.

-Biblical scholars estimate that the Gospel of Matthew was written approximately 50 to 60 years after Jesus died, and the Gospel of John, approximately 60 to 80 years after his death.
+As discussed in the “New Testament” chapter, biblical scholars estimate that the Gospel of Matthew was written approximately 50 to 60 years after Jesus died, and the Gospel of John, was written approximately 60 to 80 years after his death.
 These authors could not have possibly known Pontius Pilate or Jesus and certainly could not have known what they said.
 It seems apparent to us that these biblical passages are fictions that reflect the animosity of these authors toward the Jews.
 By inserting these and other such biblical passages into their gospels, these authors fueled Christians’ resentment toward Jews.

 Burning of Jews in Portugal in 1497